Puneeth-n/epazote/README.md

 cause, like a signal (``kill -HUP``), or either a restart (``sv restart app``), therefore in this case Epazote and the application should be running on the same server.

+Epazote can also work in a standalone mode by only monitoring and sending alerts if desired.